Environment

 We have covered a number of areas such as:

-- water (eg water management problems and solutions in the Lakes)
+- water (eg water management problems and solutions in Cumbria)

-- oceans (problems caused by warming and sea level - ocean transport - pollution)
+- oceans (problems caused by warming and sea level - ocean transport – pollution – local Marine Conservation Zones)

 - climate change (eg what we can do and what the politicians are doing)

-- food and farming (global and local issues such as size and ethos of farms and GM)
+- food and farming (global and local issues such as size and ethos of farms such as regenerative farming)

 - waste (we have considered plastics and the problems they cause among other issues)